bitextor/bitextor/docs/CONFIG.md

 batches: 1024 # batches of up to 1024MB
 ```

-* `preprocessor`: this options allows to select one of two text extraction tools.
-Options: `warc2preprocess` and `warc2text`. `warc2text` is the default option, it is faster but currently unable to process PDFs.
+* `preprocessor`: this options allows to select one of two text extraction tools, `warc2text` (default) or `warc2preprocess`
+  > `warc2text` is faster but less flexibile (less options) than `warc2preprocess`
-* `langs`: a list of languages that will be processed during the preprocessing step.
-When this option is empty, only LANG1 and LANG2 will be processed during this step.
-NOTE: if `warc2text`is enabled, every language will be processed, but only languages specified in `langs` will move on to sentence splitting
+* `langs`: list of languages that will be processed in addition to `lang1` and `lang2`

+Options specific to `warc2preprocess`:

-* `langID`: specify the model that should be used for language identification.
-Options are [`cld2`](https://github.com/CLD2Owners/cld2) (default) and [`cld3`](https://github.com/google/cld3).
-Note that `cld2` is faster, but `cld3` can be more accurate for certain languages. `warc2text` uses `cld2`
+* `langID`: specify the model that should be used for language identification, [`cld2`](https://github.com/CLD2Owners/cld2) (default) or [`cld3`](https://github.com/google/cld3)
+  > `cld2` is faster, but `cld2` can be more accurate for certain languages
-* `ftfy`: ftfy is a tool that solves encoding errors.
-Disabled by default
+* `ftfy`: **warc2preprocess specific** ftfy is a tool that solves encoding errors (disabled by default)
-* `cleanHTML`: cleaning HTML takes place before parsing, and the point of this step is to remove some parts of HTML that don't contain text (such as CSS, embedded scripts or special tags) before running ftfy, which is a quite slow.
-This has an unwanted side effect of removed too much content if the HTML document is malformed.
-So, enable this step if you want to gain time at the risk of losing some text
+* `cleanHTML`: attempt to remove some parts of HTML that don't contain text (such as CSS, embedded scripts or special tags) before running ftfy, which is a quite slow, in order to improve overall speed; this has an unwanted side effect of removing too much content if the HTML document is malformed (disabled by default)
-* `html5lib`: extra parse with `html5lib`, which is slow but the cleanest option and parses the HTML the same way as the modern browsers, which is interesting for broken HTMLs.
+* `html5lib`: extra parsing with `html5lib`, which is slow but the cleanest option and parses the HTML the same way as the modern browsers, which is interesting for broken HTMLs (disabled by default)
-* `boilerpipeCleaning`: option that enables the use of the tool [boilerpipe](https://boilerpipe-web.appspot.com/) to remove boilerplates from HTML documents; by default this is disabled.
-NOTE: this option does not do anything with `warc2text: true`
+* `boilerpipeCleaning`: enable [boilerpipe](https://boilerpipe-web.appspot.com/) to remove boilerplates from HTML documents (disabled by default)
-* `parser`: option that selects HTML parsing library for text extraction; Options are ['bs4'](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), ['modest'](https://github.com/rushter/selectolax), 'lxml' (which uses `html5lib` parsed tree to recursively extract text from tags, so it forces the `html5lib` option) or 'simple', which is an HTML tokenizer built with [HTMLParser](https://docs.python.org/3/library/html.parser.html).
-NOTE: does not do anything `warc2text: true`
+* `parser`: option that selects HTML parsing library for text extraction, [`bs4`](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) (default), [`modest`](https://github.com/rushter/selectolax), `lxml` (uses `html5lib`) or `simple` (very basic HTML tokenizer)
-* `PDFextract`: set to 'true' to use it instead of system native poppler `pdf2html` converter
+* `PDFextract`: use [PDFExtraxt](https://github.com/bitextor/python-pdfextract) instead of poppler `pdf2html` converter
 * `PDFextract_configfile`: set a path for a PDFExtract config file, specially for language models for a better sentence splitting (see [more info](https://github.com/bitextor/pdf-extract/#pdfextractjson))
 * `PDFextract_sentence_join_path`: set a path for sentence-join.py script, otherwise, the one included with bitextor will be used
 * `PDFextract_kenlm_path`: set path for kenlm binaries
 <!-- * `plainTextHashes`: file with plain text MurmurHashes from a previous Bitextor run, so only hashes that are not found in this file are processed in Bitextor.
 This is useful in case you want to fully recrawl a domain but only process updated content.
 Works with `bitextor-warc2preprocess` -->

-* `shards`: domains and WARCs are distributed in shards for a more balanced processing, and all documents in a shard will be compared for document alignment.
-Each shard contain one or more complete domains/WARCs.
-The parameter sets the number os shards (as 'n' in 2^n), being 8 the default (2^8 shards).
-If you set it to zero with `shards: 0` it will be forcing all domains and WARCs provided to Bitextor to be compared for alignment.
-* `batches`: shards are split into batches for parallelization.
-These batches can divide a domain or WARC, so this is only used in steps that can work with this division, like document aligner.
-This configuration parameter set the batch size in MB, being 1024 by default.
+Sharding options:

+* `shards`: set number of shards, where a value of 'n' will result in 2^n shards; default is 8 (2^8 shards)
+  > `shards: 0` will force all domains to be compared for alignment
+* `batches`: batch size in MB; default is 1024
+  > large batches will increase memory consumption during document alignment, but will reduce time overhead

 ## Sentence splitting

 By default a Python port of [Moses `split-sentences.perl`](https://pypi.org/project/sentence-splitter/) will be used for sentence splitting.
 This is recommened even without language support, since it is possible to provide custom non-breaking prefixes.
 External sentence splitter can by used via `sentence-splitters` parameter (less efficient).

+Custom sentence splitters must read plain text documents from standard input and write one sentence per line to standard output.

 ```yaml
 sentenceSplitters: {